-Muscle stiffness after stroke is formally known as spasticity, and it can be a real problem during stroke recovery.
+Muscle stiffness after stroke is formally known as spasticity, which is the most common stroke side effect.

-If you struggle with spasticity and muscle stiffness after stroke, we will teach you how to reverse it and loosen up your affected muscles.
+If you struggle with muscle stiffness after stroke, we will teach you how to reverse the spasticity and loosen up your affected muscles.

 Normally, your muscles and your brain are in constant communication about how much tension they’re under.

 But when stroke damages the brain’s ability to communicate with your muscles, your nervous system has no idea how much tension your muscles are under.

 So your spinal cord steps in and tenses up your muscles in order to (falsely) protect them.
 Because as far as your nervous system is concerned, your affected muscles could be on the verge of tearing.

 While your body’s intentions are good, this miscommunication between your nervous system and your muscles leads to spasticity.

 The best way to reverse spasticity is to repair the communication between your brain and your muscles.

 2. Start Reconnecting Mind to Muscle